StitchDesign/Stitch/Guides/README.md

 4. Iterate in real time; adjust values until it feels right.
 5. Use Groups and wireless patches to keep the graph readable.

-These three surfaces—Patch Canvas, Layer Sidebar and Preview—form the core mental model of Stitch.
+These three surfaces—Patch Canvas, Layer Sidebar, and Preview—form the core mental model of Stitch.
 Master them and you can build almost anything without writing code.